refinedev/refine/documentation/blog/2022-08-29-usestate-mistakes.md

 For example, we have a component expecting a user object state containing the user's name, image, and bio - and in this component, we are rendering the user's properties.

-Initializing useState with a different data type, such as an empty state or a null value, would result in a blank page error, as shown below.
+Initializing useState with a different data type, such as an empty state or a  value, would result in a blank page error, as shown below.

 ```ts
 import { useState } from "react";